viraltux/Forecast.jl/docs/src/man/quickstart.md

 ## STL example

-For this example we will be using the co2 data used by the creators of STL to demostrate its funcitonality.
-Below we can see such time series.
+For this example we will be using the co2 data used by the creators of STL to demostrate its funcitonality, below we can see such time series.

 ```@example tutorial
 using Plots